FREQUENTLY

 • All potential draftees must be prepared to play as a professional athlete in the spring.
 This includes, but is not limited to, either completing your school’s degree requirements by the fall or being on track to complete them remotely in the spring.
 While there is no requirement to complete a college degree, it is highly encouraged to finish your education.

-Who do I reach out to if I am interested in being considered as a possible drafted player by Pro Volleyball Federation?
+Who do I reach out to if I am interested in being considered as a possible drafted player by Major League Volleyball?

 • It is best if you work through your college coach in communicating with the league of your interest in being drafted.
 You do not have to declare for the draft, but just let the league know you are interested.
 Coaches can contact the Vice President, Volleyball Operations, Cecile Reynaud (cecile@provolleyball.com).
 She will share your interest with league coaches.